Asynchronous Task Execution with QgsTask

 class HeavyVectorProcessor(QgsTask):

-"""Background task that processes features without blocking the UI."""
+"""Background task that processes pre-fetched geometries without blocking the UI."""

 # Custom signal for thread-safe progress reporting